Dempsey Lecture 2015

 “Transparency and China’s Green Choice”

 About the speaker

-This event is sponsored by the Dempsey Foundation and Willamette University's Department of Environmental and Earth Sciences.
+This event is sponsored by the Dempsey Foundation, the Luce Scholars Program and Willamette University's Department of Environmental and Earth Sciences.

 For more information, contact Joe Bowersox at 503-370-6220.